 Muhsin Ibrahim

-Kano politics is often amusing, another time bemusing and sometimes upsetting.
-While following the politics, I learn a lot about human character, particularly our fickleness when it comes to loyalty and love.
-It's a famous saying in politics that there is no permanent friend or permanent enemy.
+Kano politics is often amusing, at other times bemusing, and sometimes upsetting.
+While following politics, I learn a lot about human character, particularly our fickleness when it comes to loyalty and love.
+It’s a famous political saying that there are no permanent friends or permanent enemies.
 It is also said that betrayal is its hallmark.
-Hence many people see politics as murky water that can very quickly leave one stained once one moves into it.
+Hence, many people see politics as murky water that can quickly leave one stained once one enters it.
 Kano politics typifies all this and more.
-I believe that Kano politics can be used as a microcosm of the world’s politics.
+I believe that Kano politics can serve as a microcosm of world politics.
 Political scientists know better.

 Historically, no governor in Nigeria truly wants his deputy to succeed him for what eventually goes and comes.
-We are all witness to what happened in Zamfara state between Sen. Ahmed Yarima and his deputy, Mahmud Aliyu Shinkafi (MAS).
-In Kano, Malam Ibrahim Shekarau's two deputies, Engr.
+We are all witnesses to what happened in Zamfara state between Sen. Ahmed Yarima and his deputy, Mahmud Aliyu Shinkafi (MAS).
+In Kano, Malam Ibrahim Shekarau’s two deputies, Engr.
 Magaji Abdullahi and Engr.
-Tijjani Muhammad Gwarzo tried to succeed him, but he refused to approve of their candidatures and what followed up is now history.
+Tijjani Muhammad Gwarzo tried to succeed him, but he refused to approve of their candidatures, and what followed is now history.
 When Dr Abdullahi Umar Ganduje tried his luck, then Governor Engr.
-Rabiu Kwankwaso supported him, though against his volition, as some accounts reveal.
-And that's it.
-Dr Ganduje is now the executive governor of Kano State.
+Rabiu Kwankwaso supported him, though against his will, according to some accounts.
+And that’s it.
+Dr Ganduje is now the executive Governor of Kano State.

-I don't know, or should I say I am not sure, but I think it's common knowledge for all that Kwankwaso, a senator now, is, by nature, bossy and possesses an extreme go-getter attitude.
-He's also blessed with oratory skill, although that often lands him in controversy, which appeals to the youths.
-I can recall in 2011, I asked a friend why he so much wanted to vote Kwankwaso.
+I don’t know, or should I say I am not sure, but it’s common knowledge for all that Kwankwaso, a senator now, is, by nature, bossy and possesses an extreme go-getter attitude.
+He’s also blessed with oratory skills, although that often lands him in controversy, which appeals to the youths.
+I can recall that in 2011, I asked a friend why he so much wanted to vote for Kwankwaso.
 His response put me off, for he didn’t have any substantial reason.
 He said that liking Kwankwaso was simply the vogue, and he would not want to miss the trend.

-A few days back I sided with Kwankwaso on the tussle under question that originated from his supposed condolence visit to his former deputy over the death of his mother.
-That was his maiden, known visit to Kano since he left office on May 29, 2015.
-What happened, in brief, was that: According to a press release by the state APC chairman, Umar Doguwa, though he later in a dramatic way retracted it, that some hired youths and thugs that welcomed Kwankwaso at Aminu Kano International Airport vandalised some of the airport property.
+A few days back, I sided with Kwankwaso on the tussle in question that originated from his supposed condolence visit to his former deputy over the death of his mother.
+That was his maiden visit to Kano since he left office on May 29, 2015.
+What happened, in brief, was that: According to a press release by the state APC chairman, Umar Doguwa, though he later, in a dramatic way, retracted it, some hired youths and thugs who welcomed Kwankwaso at Aminu Kano International Airport vandalised some of the airport property.
 They also wielded weapons en route to, and in, Ganduje village in an anti-peace, anti-culture and insensitive manner for someone who came for a condolence visit.
-They, again, chanted anti-President Buhari slogans, calling on Kwankwaso to replace him come 2019.
+They again chanted anti-President Buhari slogans, calling on Kwankwaso to replace him in 2019.
 Kwankwaso denied hiring them and condoning what they did.
 It could be right, but he is still wrong considering the following reasons:

-3) Kwankwaso could have come to condole the Governor without any fanfare had he wanted.
-He's not the famous, mysterious flautist, “Sarkin Busa” of Magana Jari Ce of Abubakar Imam.
+3) Kwankwaso could have come to console the Governor without any fanfare had he wanted.
+He’s not the famous, mysterious flautist, “Sarkin Busa” of Magana Jari Ce of Abubakar Imam.
 Many other dignitaries, though none is like him, have come and left in peace and silence.
-He could also control the publicity, at least to the minimum.
+He could also control the publicity, at least to a minimum.

 And the APC leaders and the government:

 1) Should not have seized this avenue to further politicise the whole drama and threaten to sanction the Madugu (Kwankwaso).
 Allāh made them who they are, but Kwankwaso, their prey, has some credits in that.
-His popularity, charisma, appeal and whatnot helped the success of APC in Kano and even other states of the Federation.
-Sen. Shehu Sani has recently duly acknowledged that.
+His popularity, charisma, appeal, and whatnot helped the success of the APC in Kano and even in other states of the Federation.
+Sen. Shehu Sani has recently acknowledged that.

 2) Kwankwaso could be cautioned in a more civil manner, not via this disgraceful manner.
 His followers are now agitated; some of them feel they are at war with the state government.
 This is not helpful, not at all.